 ‘Judith is approachable, pragmatic, easy to work with, providing excellent written work’

-Judith is regulated by the Bar Standards Board
+Judith is able to accept instructions from Public Access clients and is regulated by the Bar Standards Board

 Judith has a degree is in archaeology; in 2022 she walked Hadrian’s Wall.
 She is a Fence Judge for British Eventing and member of Devon Wildlife Trust and Devon Archaeology Society.